 The link to a decision will remain on the register, even if the sanction imposed by that decision is no longer on the register.
 This ensures transparency for patients, potential patients and the public.

 If a court or tribunal overturns a decision, the published link to the decision will be removed.
 Decisions under appeal will not be removed or altered unless there is a change to the original decision.

 In all other circumstances, the link will remain on the register.

-Read more about the decision, or for information related to including links on the register, contact AHPRA Legal Services Practice Manager, Christine Hansen.
+Read more about the decision, or for information related to including links on the register, contact the Practice Manager, National Legal Practice.